skonfig/extra/type/__ssrq_uwsgi_app/man.rst

    requests to HTTPS.
 max-requests
-   Respawn a process after it has served a number of requests. module
+   Respawn a process after it has served a number of requests. max-requests-delta
+   Add (``worker_id * delta``) to the ``--max-requests`` value of each worker.

+   This option can be used to prevent all workers from respawning at the same time. min-worker-lifetime
+   Number of seconds worker must run before being reloaded. max-worker-lifetime
+   Reload workers after the specified amount of seconds. module
    Run a WSGI module.